Tips for Maximizing Your State Farm Insurance Claim

 - Don’t give your opinion about the accident to anyone but your lawyer; when asked for paperwork, provide it without discussion of the accident.

-However, if you haven’t spoken to your State Farm agent yet or any other company representative but have your police report in hand, you can file a claim with State Farm by e-mail, phone, mobile App, or Website.
-If you want to file a claim online, you’ll need to create an online username if you haven’t already done so.
-By filing a claim online, you can also check the status of your claim at anytime or upload or view documents relevant to the claim process.
+However, if you haven’t spoken to your State Farm agent yet or any other company representative but have your police report in hand, you can file a claim with State Farm by email, phone, mobile app, or website.
+By filing a claim online, you can also check the status of your claim at any time or upload or view documents relevant to the claim process.

 If you were involved in a car accident that wasn’t your fault and the at-fault driver’s insurance company is State Farm, it’s up to you or your auto insurance company to help you file a claim against them.
 This way, the other driver’s policy can help you pay for the cost of your property damage and sometimes your medical expenses.
 Because Texas is an at-fault state, you can file a claim with the other driver’s insurance company for any accident-related property damage and medical expenses.

-When filing a claim with State Farm, make sure you have the following information ready:
+When filing a claim with State Farm, make sure you have the following:

 - Your insurance policy number, or the name and insurance policy number of the at-fault driver